Nikaple/assets-retry/README.md

     domain: ['your.first.domain', 'your.second.domain/namespace'],
     // maximum retry count for each asset, default is 3
     maxRetryCount: 3
-    // onRetry hook is how you customize retry logic, default is x => x
+    // onRetry hook is how you can customize retry logic with, default is x => x
     onRetry: function(currentUrl, originalUrl, statistics) {
         return currentUrl
     }